 The Football Association of Iceland (Knattspyrnusamband Íslands) is the governing body of football in Iceland.
 It was founded on 26 March 1947 and became affiliated to FIFA in the same year and to UEFA in 1954.

 The Úrvalsdeild karla is the top tier of the Icelandic football pyramid and currently comprises 12 clubs.
 The most championships have been won by KR (Reykjavík), followed by ÍA (Akranes) and Fram Reykjavík.
 The 1912 season of Úrvalsdeild was the first season of league football in Iceland.

-In 2013 a new league will be added to the Icelandic football league system, a nationwide league of ten teams.
-This division will take over from the current 3. deild which will be renamed 4. deild karla
+In 2013 a new league was added to the Icelandic football league system, a nationwide league of ten teams.
+This division has taken over from the existing 3. deild and has been renamed 4. deild karla.

 All divisions are administered by the Football Association of Iceland (KSI) and there is promotion and relegation between each tier.

 The Icelandic Cup (known as the VISA-bikar) is the national knock-out football cup competition in Iceland.
 The final is played at Laugardalsvöllur at the end of the Icelandic season in October.
 The winners qualify for the UEFA Europa League.

 Acknowledgements are made to Wikimedia Commons for use of the above photographs in accordance with the appropriate license.
 Details of the author, the license terms and photo description can be obtained by clicking the relevant image.
 This should not be taken as an indication that the author or licensor in any way endorse this website.